FXB in action

 FXB is operating two Community Development Programs FXBVillages in Colombia.
 One is located in Barranquilla and one in a community located near the outskirts of Bogota.
 They are directly lifting over 850 people out of extreme poverty, and indirectly reaching about 800 additional people from both communities.

-FXB Colombia began in Barranquilla in 1995 as a pioneering organization working with families and children living in extreme poverty and affected by HIV.
-More than 400 children and their families have benefited from FXB’s holistic approach, which included not only the right medication but also the training needed to follow the treatment, psychosocial and nutritional counseling and awareness about children’s rights.
-FXB Colombia has also provided HIV/AIDS awareness training to about 165,000 people from all walks of life – from at-risk street youth to community leaders and members of the medical profession.
+In 1995, FXB Colombia began in Barranquilla as a pioneer organization which helped families and children affected by HIV.
+Since then, FXB has provided HIV/AIDS awareness trainings to over 165,000 people from all walks of life – from at-risk street youth to community leaders and members of the medical field.